Tobacco Free Housing

 -

-The Smoke-Free Environments Law Project provides resources including legal background to smoke-free policies, presentation materials on the danger of indoor smoking, and a database of public housing authorities that have enacted smoke-free policies.
+The Smoke-Free Environments Law Project provides additional resources including legal background to smoke-free policies, presentation materials on the danger of indoor smoking, and a database of public housing authorities that have enacted smoke-free policies.